Michael M. v. Superior Court of Sonoma County: Dissent

-Later outcome
+Outcome

+By the time the Supreme Court delivered its judgement in March 1981, McMillan was on parole from his assault and robbery charges.
+With approval for enforcement, the California state government tried resuming McMillan's trial for statutory rape, only to find that Sharon had intentionally fled the region to avoid being subpoenaed and forced to recount the incident.
+Thus, the extended judicial process that ultimately agreed on the validity of California's approach to statutory rape ironically allowed McMillan to escape punishment.

 California changed its law to make unlawful sexual intercourse a gender-neutral crime, in that all forms of sexual conduct with a person under 18 are illegal.
 This means that if a 16-year-old boy and a 17-year-old girl have consensual sex, both can be charged with a crime.
 However, penalties have been reduced from a felony to a misdemeanor if the older participant is no more than 4 years older.